Price $36.00add to cart

 Edited by Lee Gutkind

 Addressing bipolar disorder, OCD, trichotillomania, self-harm, PTSD, and other diagnoses, these original true stories vividly depict the difficulties and sorrows--and sometimes, too, the unexpected and surprising rewards--of living with mental illness. more

 There's a lot to love about this roomy tote: it's made of sturdy100% cotton canvas and has generous 22" handles with leatherette comfort grips.
 But most important: there's plenty of space to keep your books and papers (or whatever else you're carrying) safe inside.

-This bag looks great, too, with the CNF logo, the "True stories, well told" tagline, and Pittsburgh artist Seth Clark's "papers" illustration from Issue 42.
+This bag looks great, too, with the True Story logo and Pittsburgh artist Seth Clark's "chicken" illustration from Issue #9.

 Use everyday objects to realign the deeper truth of experience with the stories we tell about who we are and how we live.

 Transform interesting anecdotes or fragmentary episodes into fully realized pieces of writing that will engage and move readers.